Dhruv-Techapps/acf-docs/site/content/docs/4.x/getting-started/introduction.md

 - Read and subscribe to [The Official AutoClicker Blog]({{< param blog >}}).
 - Ask and explore our [GitHub Discussions]({{< param discussion >}}).

-You can also follow @getbootstrap on Twitter for the latest gossip and awesome music videos.
+You can also follow @getautoclicker on Twitter for the latest gossip and awesome music videos.